akela-morse/com.akelamorse.akelacore/README.md

 <details>
 <summary>Attributes you can add to augment your MonoBehaviours, and special Behaviour types you can inherit from</summary>

-> [!NOTE]
-> Any special Behaviour type or Attribute that uses the AkelaAnalyser for metaprogramming purposes requires your class to be partial.
-Simply declare your component with the `partial` keyword before the `class` keyword.

 #### HideScriptFieldAttribute

 Allows you to hide the “Script” field in any MonoBehaviour's inspector without having to create a custom inspector.
 Uses the AkelaAnalyser to perform source generation and metaprogramming (see .Analyser folder)